Parent article: Best Guitar Lesson Apps

 Updated by Bobby

-Checked to make sure links and screenshots were still accurate, making minor updates for 2022.
+Checked to make sure links and screenshots were still accurate, making minor formatting updates.
 Also added top summary section (directly below).

 Ultimate Guitar Pro ReView

 Plain text guitar tabs are a thing of the past, thanks to tools like Ultimate Guitar Pro.
 While you can get tabs in a lot of places, UG Pro is one of the most helpful and functional tab resources on the market.
 For the meager $40 (roughly) per year asking price, we can't find much to complain about.

 The Ultimate Guitar Pro membership is an add-on to the popular website's guitar tab database, which runs directly in your browser as a web application.

 While Ultimate Guitar has always been a tab website, almost all of the content is user-submitted as a plain text file.
 Ultimate Guitar Pro provides tabs that are structured similarly to the Guitar Pro software and put together by the Ultimate Guitar staff instead of just user submitted.

 This means they're 100 percent accurate, or at least very close.